Klopp wary of Allianz Arena return with Liverpool | Malay Mail

 Like Klopp, the Colombian expects a red-hot atmosphere having proved his form with a stunning goal at the weekend.

-“The fans will get right behind us and drive us on, so that we feel good and give our all,” Rodriguez told FCBayern.de.
+“The fans will get right behind us and drive us on, so that we feel good and give our all,” Rodriguez told Bayern’s website.

 “We will have to put in the perfect match in order to go through.